Why this young entrepreneur lives with his parents

 “If I had to spend money on rent plus transit costs plus food costs, there would be nothing left,” he said.

 Mr. Asadi and two associates have put money in Sherpa.Tax, and the venture attracted an investment from a person who heard about it when Mr. Asadi was interviewed on CBC radio.
-Sherpa.Tax isn’t generating any revenue yet, never mind profits.
+Sherpa.Tax isn’t generating any revenue yet, never mind profit.
 But there are plans to sell advertising and license “white label” versions of the technology to other websites.

 The business plan suggests Mr. Asadi will be living at home for a while yet.
 How does he make it work?
 Having understanding parents helps.
 “We have a very family-oriented culture,” he said of his Iranian background.
 “There’s no stigma about this.”

-Mr. Asadi pays no rent, but he covers some of his grocery costs and does errands and chores like shovelling snow all winter.
+Mr. Asadi pays no rent, but he covers some of his grocery costs and does errands and chores such as shovelling snow all winter.
 In some ways, it’s a sweet deal.
 “I’m privileged, although I really looked at it negatively for a while.
 You have these visions of where you want to be in your 20s.
 I expected to be at a different stage.”

 There’s still a lingering sense that millennials living at home are in a state of interrupted adulthood.
 But living at home in your 20s is part of the new normal.
 Data for Canada and the United States shows that roughly 40 per cent of millennials live at home.
-That latest U.S. numbers came in at the highest levels since 1940.
+That latest U.S. number came in at the highest level since 1940.

 There are some indignities for millennials living at home.
 For example, questions from well-meaning parents about what you’re doing, where you’re going and with whom.
 There’s also the issue of friends and siblings moving on with their lives while you’re still home.
 Mr. Asadi said he has moved into a larger bedroom vacated by a sister who moved away for school and then found work.